sfc-gh-DShaw98/Snowpark_Hands-on_Lab/README.md

 ![image](https://user-images.githubusercontent.com/120119246/227278282-5837fe1b-e239-4f78-bbbc-0bec1c426587.png)

 **TIP:** Trying to determine your Snowflake account name?
 Log into Snowflake.
 Click your account on the bottom left corner.
 Select the account to expose the details.
-Click to _copy account identifier_ (example: SFSENORTHAMERICA-MAF_AWSEAST).
+Click to _copy account identifier_.
+Replace the "." with "-".
+For example, NXAAXGQ.LRB86899 should be NXAAXGQ-LRB86899.

 ![image](https://user-images.githubusercontent.com/120119246/227042133-77525131-d482-46e4-b666-4ab82dfe9232.png)
 - Ensure your environment is configured to leverage Snowpark (Python 3.8.13).